apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>message is a human readable message indicating details about the object condition.</p>
+<p>Provides a human-readable message detailing the condition of the object.</p>
 </td>
 </tr>
 <tr>